Sofi Marinova: Philanthropy and charity work

-In 2008, Marinova and Ustata joined a campaign against human trafficking, for which they recorded Chuzhdi ustni (A Stranger's Lips).
-Both of them travelled around Bulgaria and met with youths in the risk groups for becoming victims of human trafficking.
-In 2010 Marinova was appointed ambassador against poverty and social isolation.
+In 2008, Marinova and Ustata joined a campaign against human trafficking, for which they recorded "Chuzhdi ustni" (A Stranger's Lips).
+Both of them travelled around Bulgaria and met with youth in the risk groups for becoming victims of human trafficking.
+In 2010, Marinova was appointed ambassador against poverty and social isolation.
 Her tasks include raising awareness about the issues, taking part in various activities and sharing her own experience.
 On her appointment she told the journalists: "I think I can be useful to the campaign.
 In addition I myself come from a poor family and I'm aware of the concerns of poor and underprivileged people."

 Personal life

-Marinova has one son, Lorenzo, with whom she has done some collaboration single with.
-She was married once (to Lorenzo's father Peter).
-She then had a long-term relationship with Dacho, who is Peter's eldest son.
+Marinova has one son, Lorenzo, with whom she has released a collaboration single.
+She was married once (to Lorenzo's father Petar).
+She then had a long-term relationship with Dacho, who is Petar's eldest son.
 They tried to marry two times, but they didn't and finally broke up in 2010.
 She is well known for her honest and direct answers to media's questions in interviews.

 Eurovision Song Contest

 Sofi Marinova was chosen to represent Bulgaria in the Eurovision Song Contest in Baku in May 2012 with the song "Love Unlimited".
-She won the National final, which was held on February 29, receiving a total of 20 points - the maximum 12 points from the public and 8 points from the jury.
+She won the national final, which was held on 29 February, receiving a total of 20 points - the maximum 12 points from the public and 8 points from the jury.
 She was one of the favourites to win after coming second in the public vote in the semifinals.
 The song "Love Unlimited" was written by Yassen Kotsev and Krum Georgiev.
 Its lyrics talk about the transcending and all-embracing power of love ("The song has no borders, language and colour").)
-The song is in Bulgarian but contains the phrase "I love you" in Turkish, Greek, Spanish, Serbo-Croat, French, Romani, English, Azerbaijani and Italian.
-The song is characterised by the typical Romani glides, vocal power and Techno musical arrangement.
-Marinova performed in the first half of the second semifinal on May 24 and narrowly missed out on qualifying for the grand final, finishing 11th place and scoring the same number of points as Norway who got through in 10th place.
+The song is in Bulgarian but contains the phrase "I love you" in Turkish, Greek, Spanish, Serbo-Croatian, French, Romani, English, Azerbaijani, Italian and Arabic.
+The song is characterised by the typical Romani glides, vocal power and techno musical arrangement.
+Marinova performed in the first half of the second semifinal on 24 May and narrowly missed out on qualifying for the grand final, finishing 11th place and scoring the same number of points as Norway who got through in tenth place.

 This was Marinova's third appearance in the Bulgarian national finals for Eurovision.
-In 2005, her collaboration with Slavi Trifonov "Edinstveni" ("Only Ones") finished second.
-They tried again the following year with the song "Ljubovta e otrova" ("Love Is a Poison"), but fell out in the qualifications after taking 25th place, one place short of the semi-final.
-In 2007, her collaboration with Ustata, "Ya Tvoya" ("I'm yours" in Russian), finished third in the National final.
+In 2005, her collaboration with Slavi Trifonov "Edinstveni" (Only Ones) finished second.
+They tried again the following year with the song "Lyubovta e otrova" (Love Is the Poison), but fell out in the qualifications after taking 25th place, one place short of the semi-final.
+In 2007, her collaboration with Ustata, "Ya tvoya" (I'm Yours), finished third in the national final.